How To Install and Troubleshoot Serial ATA (SATA) Hard Drives

 You can use a Serial ATA drive in the same system with Parallel ATA drives as long as both interfaces are supported on the motherboard or with a host adapter.
 This makes it easy to add Serial ATA compatibility to your existing system without removing existing Parallel ATA disk drives.

 What You Need

-A version of Windows with FAT32 or NTFS file system.
+- A version of Windows with NTFS file system.

 Refer to your computer system documentation to see if your system supports Serial ATA on the motherboard and to locate the Serial ATA connector.
 If your system does not have a Serial ATA connector on the motherboard, you must purchase a Serial ATA host adapter that is compatible with your computer and operating system and install it with the appropriate device driver according to the host adapter manufacturer's installation instructions.